nus-cs2103-AY2122S2/ip/docs/README.md

 # The all new Bob!

-Bob is a personal task manager.
+Bob is a personal desktop task manager.

 # User Guide